 It's the most comprehensive.

 Gives you the keys to the castle if you can get over the moat.

 If you can get past some subjective stances and personal beefs, this book will make you a better songwriter.
 Tunesmith is a history lesson and a warning.
 Pessimistic at times, this deals with the hard truth that songwriters are somewhat cursed.
 Being inside of our heads too much, then burned when we venture out into society.
 Friends are enemies, advisors are crooks, and music is a life in chains -- "But I can't break away from these chains."

 Why is this the best book for a songwriter?

 There's never been a more successful musician or songwriter who has written a book on the craft.

 Basic, but efficient.
-You can read all the books, but at some point to you need to get your music into the world.
+You can read all the music industry books, but at some point to you need to get your music into the world.
 This annual favorite from Writer's Digest gives all the information and tools needed to market, distribute, and sell your music.
 Publishers, record labels, managers, agents, awards and contests fill these pages.

 Why is this the best list of music opportunities and submission information?

 Like the reousources listed above, this is a great investment in your career.

 Did we miss any?
 Have a favorite?
 Share below!